 Performing Background Checks

 Many businesses are required by law to check the backgrounds of employees, potential employees, independent contractors, and volunteers.
 These include businesses or positions within a business that work with children, the elderly, the physically or mentally disabled, bank employees, alcohol permit holders, truck drivers, and others.
 Other businesses may choose to perform some type of background check to be certain applicants have accurately reported information on their application or resume and don’t have issues that may negatively affect their job performance, such as an alcohol or drug problem.
 A current employee’s background may be checked before offering a promotion or a move to a more sensitive position.
 Individuals who may be granted a security clearance are subject to even more scrutiny.
+Care must be taken to avoid discrimination in any way when securing a background check.

 Pre-employment checks – At minimum, a pre-employment background check should include verification of references, past employment, Social Security number and education as reported on a resume or employment application.
 It may also include fingerprinting, checking the applicant’s driving record and/or past alcohol or drug use and/or past criminal history.
 If your business works with children or vulnerable adults, you may need to check the state sex offender registry.